Darryl Sambell: Biography

 Late in 1968 he took over management of another Adelaide-formed pop, rock band, Zoot.
-Sambell had already worked with Zoot back in Adelaide when they were known as Down the Line in 1965 and had used them as a backing band for Harrell's early performances.
+Sambell had already worked with Zoot in Adelaide in 1965 when they were known as Down the Line and had used them as a backing band for Harrell's early performances.
 He also used them in mid-1967 to back Farnham on his demo recordings prior to signing with EMI.
 The Masters Apprentices and Zoot had been rivals in Adelaide, further animosity occurred as both groups competed at the Hoadley's Battle of the Sounds, "when Zoot refused to let the Masters use some of their equipment."
 The Masters Apprentices' bass guitarist, Glenn Wheatley, took over their management and promotion, early in 1970, before they relocated to England in mid-year.

 Sambell worked with Farnham into the 1970s where the artist branched out into TV series and stage musicals.
 Sambell was Farnham's best man at his wedding to Jillian Billman, a former musical theatre dancer, in April 1973.
 Sambell disapproved of the wedding: Australian music critic, Ed Nimmervoll, opined, "it's a symbol of just how out of touch Sambell had become with Farnham's needs personally as well as professionally."
 He had denied news reports of the imminent wedding and disrupted Farnham's plan to have a double wedding ceremony alongside his sister, Judith, who was due to marry her fiancé on their originally scheduled date in March.
 Sambell explained in 1999, "With John, and with everything I've ever done, I wanted everything to be sensational and done correctly."

-In January 1976 Sambell and Farnham parted ways with the former manager travelling to New Zealand a few days later.
-Sambell managed a pop singer, Richard Wilde, leader of the band Wilde and Reckless before they travelled to Australia in late 1970s.
+In January 1976 Sambell and Farnham parted ways, and Sambell travelled to New Zealand a few days later.
+Sambell managed a pop singer, Richard Wilde, leader of the band Wilde and Reckless before they relocated to Australia in late 1970s.
 Wilde later worked under his birth name Richard Wilkins as a celebrity reporter.
-Sambell later managed cricketer, Martin Crowe, and became involved in the race horse industry including an interest in Bonecrusher.
+Sambell later managed cricketer, Martin Crowe, and continued the involvement in the horse racing industry which dated back to his time with Farnham - the two owned a horse named Seascape - including an interest in Bonecrusher.
 He remained in New Zealand for 12 years and returned to live in Australia in the Gold Coast region.
-Sambell was diagnosed with lung cancer, early in 2001, and died of the disease in September of that year, aged 55.
+Sambell was diagnosed with lung cancer early in 2001, and died of the disease in September of that year, aged 55.

+In 2024 Farnham claimed that Sambell routinely drugged him with amphetamines and sleeping pills, and was frequently 'aggressively sexual' towards Farnham.